greg-raven/Uncommon-Sense/_drafts/all.md

 immortality through not dying. “
 - Woody Allen (1935-)

-In America, anybody can be president.
-That’s one of the risks you take.”
-- Adlai Stevenson (1900-1965)

-Well done is better than well said. “
-- Benjamin Franklin (1706-1790)

 Heav’n hath no rage like love to hatred turn’d, Nor Hell a fury, like a woman scorn’d. “
 - William Congreve (1670-1729)

-A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty. “
-- Sir Winston Churchill (1874-1965)
+A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.“ - Sir Winston Churchill (1874-1965)

-That would depend on your definition of the word ‘is” -William Jefferson Clinton (1936-)

-“Science is the belief in the ignorance of the experts.” — Richard Feynman

-“Lower CO2 levels do not produce a good climate.
-History shows that unequivocally.” — Tony Heller

-“It will be remembered as the greatest mass delusion in the history of the world — that CO2, the life of plants, was considered for a time to be a deadly poison.” — Richard Lindzen, Professor Emeritus, Earth Sciences, M.I.T.

-“A civilization which bases policy on superstition is doomed to failure.” — Tony Heller